department-of-veterans-affairs/vets-design-system-documentation/src/_components/back-to-top-draft.md

 * In pages with static content that is short in length.

 ### Placement
-* The Back to top component is anchored to the lower right edge of the main content container on desktop, and the lower right edge of the viewport on smaller screens.
+* The Back to top component is anchored to the lower right edge of its parent container (the main content area) on desktop, and the lower right edge of the viewport on smaller screens.
 * In the desktop view there should be at least 5 spacing units (40 pixels) of white space above the Back to top component and 2.5 spacing units (20 pixels) white space below.
 * In smaller screens where the Back to top component is the arrow icon, there should be at least 4 spacing units (32 pixels) of white space above and 2 spacing units (16 pixels) below the component.